LachlanGunn/keywatch/README.md

 ```
 By default, keywatchd will use Tor to connect to
 http://jirk5u4osbsr34t5.onion:11371,
 a hidden service that provides access to the SKS Keyserver network.
-We use
 This is defensive design decision to ensure that a bug cannot cause the
 site to be resolved directly, without the use of Tor.